simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="dataset_history"></a>
 + **dataset_history**<br/>
-Use this field in case your dataset has evolved over time and you wish to add notes about the history of your dataset.
+Use this field if your dataset has evolved over time and you wish to add notes about the history of your dataset.
 Otherwise, leave this field empty.
 This is not a required field.
 <br/><br/>

 <a id="dataset_description"></a>
 + **dataset_description<sup>*</sup>**<br/>
-Include any description that you think will guide the reader to better understand your dataset.
-This can involve information about data acquisition, processing methods, figures, and links to the external contents.
-This field acts as the dataset documentation is visible in the Simons CMAP catalog (<a href="#fig_dataset_description_cat">Fig. 6</a>).
+Include any description that you think will help a reader  better understand your dataset.
+This description can include information about data acquisition, processing methods, figures, and links to the external contents.
+This field serves as the dataset documentation that is visible in the Simons CMAP catalog (<a href="#fig_dataset_description_cat">Fig. 6</a>).
 This field is required.<br/>

     * Required: Yes
     * Constraint: No length limits